Nenotriple/gimp_upscale/README.md

 > - Scale to any factor between, 1x to 4x
 > - Upscale the entire layer, or just the selection.
 > - Add your own models (NCNN) to the `resrgan\models` folder.
+>   - Additional models can be found at https://openmodeldb.info/
 >   - Please ensure that the model includes a `model.param` and a `model.bin` file.
+>   - Models can be converted to NCNN format with tools like [Chainner](https://github.com/chaiNNer-org/chaiNNer)

 <br>